Balsamic Peach Arugula Salad

 - While everything is in the oven prepare your balsamic glaze.
 Add 1 cup balsamic vinegar to a small saucepan.
 Bring to a boil over medium high heat.
 Reduce heat to medium.
 You should see bubbling along the outside of your pan.
 Let simmer for 10 minutes.
 Stir occasionally as vinegar begins to thicken and coat the spoon.
 Remove from heat and set aside to cool for a few minutes.
 It will thicken a bit more as it sits and you’ll end up with around 1/4 cup of balsamic glaze.

 - Let's assemble the salad!
-Divide your arugula into two bowls.
-Toss with remaining 1 tsp olive oil.
+Divide your arugula into bowls.
+Toss with remaining 2 tsp olive oil.
 Salt and pepper.
-Add half the asparagus, red onion, and peaches to each dish.
+Add asparagus, red onion, goat cheese, and peaches to each dish.
 Drizzle balsamic glaze over top.
-Sprinkle pistachios on top.
-Enjoy!
+Sprinkle pistachios.